brickcap/restyskeleton/README.md

--p allows you to specify a port number for http connections -s allows you to specify a port number for https connections -n alows you to specify a path to nginx distribution (in case you've moved it to a different location)
+-p allows you to specify a port number for http connections -s allows you to specify a port number for https connections -n allows you to specify a path to nginx distribution (in case you've moved it to a different location)

 Here's an example that illustrates how to use the options